Source-robotics/PAROL-docs/docs/page3_2.md

 If you change the state of ESTOP, INPUT1 or INPUT2 you will see states changing.
 You will also be able to see voltage of your power supply in mV!

+## Uploading PAROL6 control board code

+This code is not the testing code.
+This code will be able to communicate with commander software.
+You will need to have working commander software to use this code or build your own API.

 ## Quick start guide